creinis/salon-fcc-rel-db-cert/README.md

 - Creating new customer records and managing customer appointments.
 - Inserting and querying appointment details based on customer preferences.

-### Authentication and Security

-The system includes basic authentication via Bash script for accessing management features.
-Passwords are hashed using secure methods to ensure data integrity and user privacy.

 #### Benefits of Using Bash and PostgreSQL

 - **Ease of Use:** Utilizes familiar command-line interfaces for quick database interactions.
 - **Reliability:** PostgreSQL ensures robust data management and relational capabilities.
-- **Security:** Implements secure password hashing and basic authentication for controlled access.

 ## How to Use